dougzilla32/CancelForPromiseKit/README.md

 # Extensions

-Cancellable extensions are provided for PromiseKit extensions where the underlying asynchronous tasks support cancellation.
+CancelForPromiseKit provides the same extensions and functions as PromiseKit so long as the underlying asynchronous task(s) support cancellation.

 The default CocoaPod provides the core cancellable promises and the extension for Foundation.
 The other extensions are available by specifying additional subspecs in your `Podfile`,
 eg: